paketo-buildpacks/rfcs/text/web-servers/0003-zero-config.md

 ## Rationale and Alternatives

 ### Why not Staticfile?
-This proposal sounds a lot like what the existing Staticfile buildpack is already doing, allowing users to indicate that they would like a simple configuration for the web server of their choice generated at build time to serve their static files.
+This proposal sounds a lot like what the [community Staticfile buildpack](https://github.com/paketo-community/staticfile) does, allowing users to indicate that they would like a simple configuration for the web server of their choice generated at build time to serve their static files.